kikuchiyo/device_connection_en/gettingstarted_edge_connection.md

 ## Step 2: Create a Product

 In this step, we create a product called **Edge_Product**.
-The We assume that an edge device of this product model sends data in JSON format and the data transmission is not encrypted using CA certificate.
+We assume that an edge device of this product model sends data in JSON format and the data transmission is not encrypted using CA certificate.

 1. In the EnOS Console, select **Device Provisioning > Products**.
 2. Click **New Product**, and provide the following settings in the **New Product** window: